Newly Certified? How to Get TEFL/TESOL ExperienceBy Camille Turner

 2. Complete a TEFL/TESOL teaching practicum

 You can earn certain types of TEFL/TESOL certifications that provide valuable teaching experience.
-For example, Bridge offers a specialized certificate called Guided Teaching Practicum that incorporates five hours of hands-on teaching practice in a real EFL classroom, which you can arrange with schools, community centers, or other locations.
-A TEFL/TESOL practicum course can be combined with any online certification (Bridge or otherwise) to make you more competitive for EFL jobs across the globe.
+For example, Bridge offers a specialized certificate called the Guided Teaching Practicum that incorporates five hours of hands-on teaching practice in a real EFL classroom, which you can arrange with schools, community centers, or other locations.

 3. Volunteer teach to get ESL experience before going abroad